 After our photo shoot, we’ll enjoy a quick trip up to the top of the Tower with our skip-the-line tickets.
 What first trip to Paris would be complete without a ride to the top of La Tour Eiffel for a birds-eye-view of the city?!

 After the photo shoot we will stroll to Esplanade des Invalides is a short stroll from the Tower.
 Here we’ll marvel at the extraordinary Hôtel National des Invalides.
 FYI, It’s not a hotel at all.
 It was built in the 17th century by Louis XIV for those who had served the royal army.
 Containing a hospice, barracks, convent, hospital and factory, the Hôtel was a veritable city.
 It’s now a military museum and houses Napoleon’s tomb.

 After breakfast at our hotel, we’ll taxi over to the right bank to the Marais, one of Paris’ most delightful area.
 We’ll start with a visit to one of Paris’ many outdoor food markets, Marche Baudoyer, to see how Parisien’s have done their shopping for centuries.
 You’ll marvel at the variety and presentation of the produce, cheese, meat and fish, and almost anything else you can imagine.
 (Most Paris apartments are small, and have small refrigerators, so a daily visit to a local market is not uncommon).

 We’ll continue on to The Carnavalet Museum.
 Opened in 1880, it’s the oldest City of Paris Museum.
 For over 140 years, the continuously enriched museum collections have told the story of Paris, from prehistory to the present and it's been recently revamped, so the museum sparkles.

 We’ll have lunch at one of the best crêperies in Paris, the Breizh Cafe.
-Not only will you find extraordinary crepes at Breizh, they’re committed to the development of organic, local and sustainable agriculture from their home region of Brittany.
+Not only will you find extraordinary crepes at Breizh, but they’re also committed to the development of organic, local and sustainable agriculture from their home region of Brittany.